LeMonsieurPompidou/Cobar_olfactoryAlgorithm/README.md

 # Cobar_OlfactoryAlgorithm
- Project of Controlling behaviors of animals and robots (course)
+ Project of Controlling behavior in animals and robots (BIOENG-456)

 # Fly Simulation Experiments

 This repository contains a series of experiments conducted using a fly simulation model.
 Each experiment explores different scenarios involving the fly's interaction with various sources.
 The experiments are organized into five main categories.

+**Note:** The order of the experiences follows the order presented in the report.

 ## Table of Contents
 1. [Experience 1: Attractive Source Moving in Two Directions](EXPERIENCE_1/EXPERIENCE_1.md)